 Princeton has a spirited, tight-knit community of students who predominantly live and convene for social gatherings on campus all four years.
 There are a few sororities and fraternities, but Greek life is not a huge part of the social atmosphere on campus and none of the sororities and fraternities have their own houses.

 What makes the social life at Princeton very unique is the infamous ‘eating clubs’.
 Dating back to 1879, ‘eating clubs’ were created by students at a time when they were not given sufficient dining facilities on campus.
-Because of this, students created their own spaces “off campus” to eat and hang out at.
-Freshman through seniors now have several dining halls or cafés to find great food on campus, but in the winter of sophomore year, students typically ‘bicker’ (a process similar to ‘rushing’) one of the 11 eating clubs to join officially for junior and senior year*.
-The awesome part of these eating clubs is that they are co-ed and once admitted, students can enjoy being a part of an additional community of people and have a space to have fun, relax, play games, watch TV, study, etc. Once a member, Princeton students are alumnis of their eating clubs for life and can head back there to reconnect, eat, and drink with their closest friends long after they’ve graduated.
-To learn more about each of the eating clubs, check out this link https://princetoneatingclubs.org.
+Students created their own spaces “off campus” to eat and hang out.
+Students now have access to several dining halls or cafés to find great food on campus, but in the winter of sophomore year, students typically ‘bicker’ (a process similar to ‘rushing’) or ‘sign up’ to join one of the 11 eating clubs for junior and senior year*.
+The awesome part of these eating clubs is that they are co-ed and once admitted, students can enjoy being a part of an additional community of people and have a space to have fun, relax, play games, watch TV, study, etc. Once a member, Princeton students are alumnis of their eating clubs for life and can head back there to reconnect with their closest friends long after they’ve graduated.
 If you hear Princeton students referring to “The Street”, this is a reference to ‘Prospect Street’ on which the eating clubs reside.
 If Firestone and McCosh Hall are where students ‘work hard’, then ‘The Street’ is where Princetonians ‘play hard’.

-*In addition to choosing to eat at the dining halls or join an eating club, juniors and seniors year can also elect to be ‘independent’ and live in housing in which they can food shop and have a full kitchen to cook their own food.
+*In addition to choosing to eat at the dining halls or join an eating club, juniors and seniors can also elect to be ‘independent’ and live in housing in which they can foodshop and have a full kitchen to cook their own food.

 What are academics at Princeton like?

 Princeton is a liberal arts university and strongly encourages students to fully explore their curiosities and passions.
-Students can receive a Bachelor of Arts A.B or BSE (Engineering) degree which involves eventually concentrating in one of the 6 departments.
+Students can receive a Bachelor of Arts A.B or BSE (Engineering) degree which involves eventually concentrating in one of the six departments.
 Since A.B students have until the end of their sophomore year to declare their major, they are given the freedom to figure out what they want to study or concentrate in after taking a variety of classes in subjects anywhere from Journalism and Mathematics to Global Health and Anthropology.
-Requirements include Writing Seminar and taking one of the 18 languages offered (for A.B students), and then a junior paper and senior thesis.
+Requirements include Writing Seminar, taking one of the 18 languages offered (for A.B students), and completing a junior paper and senior thesis.

-Princeton is most known for the Woodrow Wilson School of Political Affairs, the School of Engineering and Applied Science, and the School of Architecture.
-There are tons of new majors such as Neuroscience major (at the Psychology and Neuroscience building) and teacher preparation program.
+Princeton is most known for the School of Public and International Affairs, the School of Engineering and Applied Science, and the School of Architecture.

-What extracurricular opportunities do they have at Princeton?
+What extracurricular opportunities do they offer at Princeton?

 Princeton also proudly has more than 300 student-run organizations.
 It’s fun to head to Blair Arch to get an ear of an a cappella group or see diSiac Dance Company put on a spectacular show.
-Here’s a full list of all of the amazing organizations on campus to check out or get involved in: https://odusapps.princeton.edu/StudentOrg/new/directory.php.
-If you don’t see a club you want to see, students are encouraged to bring people together and start their own club.
+Here’s a full list of all of the amazing organizations on campus to check out or get involved in.
+If you don’t see a club you want to see, students are encouraged to bring people together and start a club of their own.

 What are Reunions at Princeton?

 Saving the absolute best for last, Reunions is by far the most astonishing gathering of alumni in the history of the human race.
 Reunions weekend attracts almost 25,00 alumni, family and friends, every year.
 Taking place the weekend after Memorial Day, Reunions is the perfect way for Princetonians to kick off summer and tap back into their fun and social college self with their old buddies.
-It’s something you’ll have to see to fully appreciate, but Reunions consists of parties, sporting events, presentations, concerts at every reunion tent, fireworks, costumes, and a lot of dancing.
+It’s something you’ll have to see to fully appreciate, but Reunions consist of parties, sporting events, presentations, concerts at every reunion tent, fireworks, costumes, and a lot of dancing.
 Held on Saturday, The P’rade is the most central part of the celebration.
-The oldest Princeton alumni (‘The Old Guard’) start the event and make their way down the center of campus, followed by every class at Princeton, and ending with just graduated students, who walk for the very first time.
+The oldest Princeton alumni (‘The Old Guard’) start the event and make their way down the center of campus, followed by every class at Princeton, and ending with newly graduated students, who walk for the very first time.
 The P’rade makes you proud to be a part of such a passionate community of Tigers.
-In the massive sea of orange and black all weekend long, you’ll find anyone from a 81-year-old grandfather to a 3-year-old future Tiger and everyone in between, and it quite literally takes a whole year to recover from the magic.
+In the massive sea of orange and black all weekend long, you’ll find anyone from an 81 year old grandfather to a 3 year-old future Tiger and everyone in between, and it quite literally takes a whole year to recover from the magic.